winitzki/scall/tutorial/programming_dhall.md

 fold : Church F → ∀(r : Type) → (F r → r) → r
 ```

-We generalize the idea of a **fold-like aggregation** to mean any function applied to some data type `P` that iterates over the values stored in `P` in some way.
+By a **fold-like aggregation** we mean any function applied to some data type `P` that iterates over the values stored in `P` in some way.
 The general type signature of a fold-like aggregation is `P → ∀(r : Type) → (F r → r) → r`.

 The implementation of `fold` will be different for each data structure `P`.